ChuTingzj/tabs-master/README.md

 ## Features

-- **Tab Groups & Tabs Search**: Create and manage tab groups to keep your tabs organized.
+- **Tab Group & Tabs Search**: Create and manage tab groups to keep your tabs organized.
   - can use `Ctrl+Command+Z` to show the `group` and `search` component and use `Esc` to hide them
    <img width="1742" alt="截屏2025-01-14 10 36 42" src="https://github.com/user-attachments/assets/8a2c7cea-46af-4d8e-a192-8002edf48a1a" />

    ![image](https://github.com/user-attachments/assets/fa4c74f3-602e-42f6-89d2-d4cc24a39690)
 - **Tab Switch**: Quickly search for tabs and switch between them.
   - can use `Alt` to show the `switch` component that display your recently used tabs, and use `Alt+Backquote` to switch between these tabs
   <img width="1740" alt="截屏2025-01-14 10 51 35" src="https://github.com/user-attachments/assets/5a26d2ec-fce6-49c0-bbd1-b1825a94e1a7" />

+- **Tab Cleaner**: Easily clean tabs that are no longer needed and support customize your clean strategy.

 ## How to contribute